Simplifying Zero Trust Security for AWS with Teleport

 Cluster-wide

-To enforce MFA checks for all roles, edit your cluster authentication configuration:
+To enforce MFA checks for all roles, edit your cluster authentication configuration.

-Obtain your existing cluster_auth_preference resource:
+Edit your cluster_auth_preference resource:

-tctl get cap > cap.yaml
+tctl edit cap

-Ensure that cap.yaml contains the following content:
+Ensure that the resource contains the following content:

 kind: cluster_auth_preference